melonproject-archive/documentation/chapters/fund.md

     UpdateType updateType,
     address[2] orderAddresses,
     uint[3] orderValues
-) delegateInternal`
+) public delegateInternal`

-This function can only be called from within the current contract.
+This public function can only be called from within the current contract.
 The function used the input parameters and the current execution block's timestamp to push make- or take orders to the `orders` array.
 [Why only make or take orders??]
 &nbsp;

-`function updateAndGetQuantityBeingTraded(address _asset) returns (uint)`
+`function updateAndGetQuantityBeingTraded(address _asset) public returns (uint)`

-This function returns the sum of the quantity of the provided asset token address held by the current contract and the quantity of the provided asset token held across all registered exchanges in the fund's make orders.
+This public function returns the sum of the quantity of the provided asset token address held by the current contract and the quantity of the provided asset token held across all registered exchanges in the fund's make orders.
 The sum returned excluded quantities in make orders where the exchange does not take custody of the tokens.
 &nbsp;

-`function updateAndGetQuantityHeldInExchange(address ofAsset) returns (uint)`
+`function updateAndGetQuantityHeldInExchange(address ofAsset) public returns (uint)`

-This function sums and returns all quantities of the provided asset token address in make orders across all registered exchanges, excluding, however, quantities in make orders where the exchange does not take custody of the tokens, but uses the ERC-20 "approve" functionality.
+This public function sums and returns all quantities of the provided asset token address in make orders across all registered exchanges, excluding, however, quantities in make orders where the exchange does not take custody of the tokens, but uses the ERC-20 "approve" functionality.
 The rationale is that token quantities in "approve" status are not actually held by the exchange.
 The function also maintains the `exchangesToOpenMakeOrders` and `isInOpenMakeOrder` mappings.
 &nbsp;

 `function returnAssetToVault(address _token) public`